devonanderson/safetynet/README.md

 ```
 //sample error file system.yml

 DEFAULT: //The name of the error
   id: 100 //The unique id
   code: 500 //The HTTP status code
-  log: 				//Whether or not to log the error
+  log: true //Whether or not to log the error
   message: 'Default system error' //The error message
 ```